desmond-dsouza/easy-reason-tea/README.md

 `npm run dev` will:

 1. ... run `bsb` in watch mode, which will compile your Reason code (and incrementally recompile it when needed), generating `.js` and other compiler-info files in the `lib/` directory.
-2. ... in parallel, run webpack's dev server at http://localhost:8080/, bundling `bsb` and all other needed files in `public/` and serves them.
+2. ... in parallel, run webpack's dev server at http://localhost:8080/, bundling bsb-produced and all other needed files in `public/` for serving.